 Master's degree applicants must have a baccalaureate degree in physical education, kinesiology, exercise science or related discipline from an accredited college or university.
 Preference is given to students who are licensed to teach physical education.
-Students also must meet the admission standards outlined in the Curry School of Education Admission Policies, which include a high standard of achievement during their undergraduate work (minimum of 3.0 GPA), a writing sample of between 5-10 pages from an academic course, and 2 outstanding recommendations.
+Students also must meet the admission standards outlined in the Curry School of Education Admission Policies, which include a high standard of achievement during their undergraduate work (minimum of 3.0 GPA), a writing sample of at least 3 pages from an academic course, and 2 outstanding recommendations.
 Note that recommendations should be solicited through the online application.
-GRE scores are not required for this degree track.

 February 1 for the first review of applications.
 Applications will be accepted until June 1 on a space-available basis.
 Applicants must select “summer” as their term of entry.